Marie-Philip Poulin

-Professionally, Poulin played for and captained Les Canadiennes de Montreal in the now-defunct Canadian Women's Hockey League, before joining the Professional Women's Hockey Players Association.
-While playing with Les Canadiennes she won the Clarkson Cup twice and was named CWHL MVP three times.
+While playing with Les Canadiennes, she won the Clarkson Cup twice and was named CWHL MVP three times.
+She also won the Billie Jean King Most Valuable Player for the PWHL's 2024-25 season.
 She is the first female hockey player to win the Northern Star Award as Canada's top athlete of the year, and the second to receive the Bobbie Rosenfeld Award as The Canadian Press' female athlete of the year.
-She is widely considered to be among the best women's hockey stars of all-time.
+She is widely considered to be one of the greatest women's hockey players of all time, as well as one of the greatest Canadian hockey players of any gender.